856 IAC 1-40: Electronic Prescribing

 Can controlled substances be electronically transmitted?

 IC 35-48-3-9 was updated to allow electronic prescribing of controlled substances, to follow federal law.
-While there are systems approved by the DEA for e-prescribing controlled substances, the Indiana Board of Pharmacy's administrative rules allowing for e-prescribing controlled substances are still in the promulgation process.
 In order to electronically prescribe controlled substances, some of the major DEA requirements prescribers must adhere to include:

 A pharmacy cannot process electronic prescriptions for controlled substances until its pharmacy application provider obtains a third party audit or certification review that determines that the application complies with DEA's requirements and the application provider provides the audit/certification report to the pharmacy.